 6 August 2021

 In my work as an Executive Coach, very often the coaching conversation went by in a fleeting moment.
-Since I was fully present and focus on listening to what the Coachee shared, very often I don’t remember the questions I asked and the stories I shared.
+Since I was fully present and focused on listening to what the client shared, very often I don’t remember the questions I asked and the stories I shared.

-This morning, there was an opportunity for my Coachee to reflect on her seven months coaching journey.
-It was her defining moments and mine too.
+This morning, there was an opportunity for my client to reflect on her seven months coaching journey.
+It was her defining moment and mine too.

-This is what she discovered, learnt and decided to implement, And this is what I am learning too.
+This is what she shared.
+What she discovered, learnt and decided to implement, And this is what I am learning too.

-Prepare Mindset & Emotions.
-Slow Down & Be Patient: She felt that in the office, she’s always rushing, not enough time to have a good conversation.
+Slow Down and Be Patient: She felt that in the office, she’s always rushing, not enough time to have a good conversation.
 She decided to adopt a different strategy.
 Share key points ahead, let them think first, then allocate time for these important conversations.

-I Am Not Better Than Others: As a Leader, I’m more exposed to coaching & mentoring skills.
-Even then, I may not have all the answers for you but I’ll listen to you, ask questions, share experiences & unlock potential together
+I Am Not Better Than Others: As a Leader, I’m more exposed to coaching and mentoring skills.
+Even then, I may not have all the answers for you but I’ll listen to you, ask questions, share experiences and unlock potential together

 Put Myself In People’s Shoes.
 Show Empathy: Learn from the journey.
 I may not fully understand the situation, so ask them what they think, analyse what they see.